-MODULE CODE MODULE TITLE BRIEF DESCRIPTION PRE-REQUISITES (IF ANY) / COMMENTS Autumn Seme ster - Year 4 ECE 401 Management 2: Early Childhood Education and Care: Leadership and Management Early childhood management involves the fusion of theory, research, experience, application and knowledge.
+MODULE MODULE TITLE BRIEF DESCRIPTION PRE-REQUISITES (IF ANY) / CODE COMMENTS Autumn Seme ster - Year 4 ECE 401 Management 2: Early Childhood Education and Care: Leadership and Management Early childhood management involves the fusion of theory, research, experience, application and knowledge.
 Leadership and management is endorsed through legislation, as a professional responsibility for managers and educators.
-Building upon Policy for Early Childhood Care and Education Management, this module focuses upon the roles and responsibilities of the early years manager as they relate to a range of management functions: legislative compliance (in multiple domains and disciplines); financial management; human resource management, performance management and change management.
-Foundational Early Childhood Education and Care Management ECE 402 Advanced Issues in Child Psychology This module will advance students understanding psychological perspectives on child development.
+Building upon Policy for Early Childhood Care and Education Management, this module focuses upon the roles and responsibilities of the early years manager as they relate to a range of management functions: legislative compliance (in multiple domains and disciplines); financial management; human resource management, performance management and Foundational Early Childhood Education and Care Management ECE 402 Advanced Issues in Child Psychology change management.
+This module will advance students understanding psychological perspectives on child development.
 Students will be encouraged to critically examine contemporary issues in child psychology in depth.
 Students will also develop key skills in observation, analysis of children's verbal and written expression and dialogic pedagogy.
 The module will prepare students to become critical, reflective practitioners with well refined skills for understanding and scaffolding children's learning, wellbeing and development.
-Foundational Child Development ECE 403 Curriculum Guidelines This module will provide students with the opportunity to explore how the curriculum None
+Foundational Child Development

-EC CE 403 Curriculum Guidelines This module will provide students with the opportunity to explore how the curriculum None for the Early Years and pedagogical practices can be adapted to meet the unique needs of infants and (Children birth to 3- toddlers in early childhood care and education contexts.
-The early childhood curriculum years) framework Aistear (NCCA, 2009) incorporates children from birth to six years.
-Moreover, neuroscientific research now provides evidence that experiences in the first three years have a profound impact on life-long learning and development.
+ECE 403 Curriculum and This module will provide students with the opportunity to explore how the curriculum None Pedagogy (birth to 3- and pedagogical practices can be adapted to meet the unique needs of infants and years) toddlers in early childhood care and education contexts.
+The early childhood curriculum framework Aistear (NCCA, 2009) incorporates children from birth to six years.
 This module will allow students to develop the competencies needed to plan, facilitate and evaluate a curriculum which supports all infants and young children reaching their potential.